 where $D(\xi, \eta, \vec{a};f)$ is the deformation of test mass surface normalized by the injected power, and $(\xi, \eta)$ are coordinate parameters, $G(\xi, \eta, \vec{b})$ is Gaussian beam profile of main laser beam.

-The response to the excitation forces can be represented by the appropriate linear combination of normal modes.
-In particular, butterfly mode and drumhead mode ate main contribution of elastic deformation mode.
+The response to excitation forces can be represented by an appropriate linear combination of normal modes.
+In particular, the butterfly mode and drumhead mode are the main contributors to elastic deformation.
 However, these symmetric deformation effects can be mitigated by applying at least two beams that are diametrically opposed and sufficiently displaced from the center of the test mass.
-This trick erase $S_{Rot}$ and $S_{Eal}$.
-Only $S_{Len}$, which is necessary for calibration, remains.
-This scheme was tested and implemented in LIGO with an Advanced LIGO photon calibrator.~\cite{doi:10.1063/1.4967303}
+This technique eliminates $S_\text{Rot}$ and $S_\text{Eal}$, leaving only $S_\text{Len}$, which is necessary for calibration.
+This scheme was tested and implemented in LIGO with an Advanced LIGO photon calibrator~\cite{doi:10.1063/1.4967303}.

 We monitored the time dependency of the transfer function using the calibration pipelines~\cite{10.1093/ptep/ptab018}.
-This method is also available for monitoring the time dependency of the response function, such as the time dependencies of the actuation response, optical gain, and cavity pole frequency.
-By using this informations, we can estimate the uncertainty of gravitational wave strain.
-This is because that the relative response function is proportional to relative gravitational wave strain.
+This method is also useful for monitoring the time dependency of other response functions, such as actuation response, optical gain, and cavity pole frequency.
+By utilizing this information, we can estimate the uncertainty of gravitational wave strain since the relative response function is proportional to the relative gravitational wave strain.

-The displacement of the mirror is proportional to absolute laser power.
-Therefore, we needed to calibrate the absolute Pcal laser power.
-LIGO's power standard is calibrated by NIST every year, and the relative uncertainty of power standard is 0.32~\%.
-On the other hand, NIST corresponds the absolute laser power response with several countries, whose absolute uncertainty is about 3~\%.~\cite{EUROMET, Bhattacharjee_2020} The Pcal power-stabilized laser also provided information on the consistency check of the response function.
-By using the Pcal read-back signal as a response of receiver module output, we were able to estimate the expected response of the end test mass.
-The definition of PCAL read-back signal is explained in Sec.~\ref{model}.
-We can compare the expected $h(t)$ from the read-back signal and the estimated $h(t)$ from the reconstruction pipeline of KAGRA.
+The displacement of the mirror is proportional to the absolute laser power.
+Therefore, we needed to calibrate the absolute power of the Pcal laser.
+LIGO's power standard is calibrated by NIST every year, with a relative uncertainty of 0.32~\%.
+On the other hand, NIST compares the absolute laser power response with several countries, resulting in an absolute uncertainty of about 3~\%~\cite{EUROMET, Bhattacharjee_2020}.
+The power-stabilized laser used in the Pcal also provided information for consistency checks of the response function.
+By using the Pcal read-back signal as the response of the receiver module output, we were able to estimate the expected response of the end test mass.
+The definition of the PCAL read-back signal is explained in Sec.~\ref{model}.
+We can compare the expected $h(t)$ obtained from the read-back signal with the estimated $h(t)$ from the reconstruction pipeline of KAGRA.